-As with the informal sector, the conditions of gig workers are marginalized, and for crowd working, those in Africa are placed at the end of the business process outsourcing model that utilizes surplus labour to support advanced economy businesses such as data entry (Anwar, 2017).
-In terms of the conditions of gig work, the ILO survey on global online work reported that workers from Africa receive the lowest hourly rates of pay globally (Berg et al., 2018).
-They also face delays in payment and even non-payment for work, long search processes that are unpaid, occasional, and unpredictable assignments, and aggressive rating and control processes (Heeks, 2017a, 2017b).
-In Africa while there are large numbers of registered participants on the digital work platforms, the numbers receiving assignments is less than 10% of those who are registered on the platforms.
-Evidence suggests that SSA is not a recipient of the professional and well-paid gig jobs (Berg et al., 2018; Tsibolene et al., 2018).
-Many of the additional gig jobs are routine, low paid, and requiring limited skill (Berg et al., 2018).
+As with the informal sector, the conditions of gig workers are marginalized, and for crowd working, those in Africa are placed at the end of the business process outsourcing model that utilizes surplus labor to support advanced economy businesses such as data entry (Anwar, 2017).
+In terms of the conditions of gig work, ILO's survey on global online work reported that workers from Africa receive the lowest hourly rates of pay (Berg et al., 2018).
+They also face delays in payment and even non-payment, long search processes that are unpaid, occasional and unpredictable assignments, and aggressive rating and control processes (Heeks, 2017a, 2017b).
+In Africa, while there are large numbers of registered participants on digital work platforms, the numbers receiving assignments are less than 10%.
+Evidence suggests that SSA is not a recipient of professional and well-paid gig jobs (Berg et al., 2018; Tsibolene et al., 2018).
+Many gig jobs are routine, low-paid, and require limited skill (Berg et al., 2018).
 Furthermore, the gig economy is relatively unregulated in many African countries, leaving workers vulnerable to exploitation and unfair treatment.

 In terms of the impact of gig work on the economy, while it appears to be creating employment opportunities, it deprives governments of substantial tax revenues.
-According to the International Labor Organization, 85% of workers in Africa are employed informally, and therefore do not declare their income or register their businesses.
-This loss of potential revenue affects countries'

-ability to invest in education, health, and basic infrastructure, all of which are vital for boosting the productivity of the workforce and sustaining broader economic growth.
+According to the ILO, 85% of workers in Africa are employed informally, and, therefore, does not declare income or register the businesses.
+This revenue loss affects governments' ability to invest in education, health, and basic infrastructure, all of which boost productivity and sustain broader economic growth.

-In a context of persistent labour surpluses and minimal labour regulations, SSA is ready for business process outsourcing that requires large and cheap supplies of labour (Anwar and Graham, 2020a).
+In the context of persistent labor surpluses and minimal labor regulations, SSA is ready for business process outsourcing that requires large and cheap labor supplies (Anwar & Graham, 2020a).
 There are, however, constraints to the development of gig work in SSA.
-First, infrastructure limitations, especially around computer and internet access (Asongu and Le Roux, 2017), which are not evenly distributed across Africa, creating disparities in who can participate.
-Second, shortages in skills limit the types of jobs that SSA can access towards the low end of the skills (and pay) spectrum of crowd work professional opportunities (Tsibolene et al., 2018).
-The skills limitations extend to IT training across the workforce and hence limit the ability to take advantage of the potential offered by digital working through professional freelancing (Kässi and Lehdonvirta, 2018).
-Third, the global gig work is a winner take all process, so there are other regions and countries in Asia and South America with large supplies of surplus labour and extensive IT infrastructure are also competing for the available jobs (Anwar and Graham, 2021) and SSA has a low share of crowd work employment (Berg et al., 2018).
+Firstly, infrastructural limitations, especially around computer and internet access (Asongu & Le Roux, 2017), create disparities in participation.
+Secondly, skill shortages limit the types of job SSA workers can access (Tsibolene et al., 2018).
+The skill limitations extend to IT training across the workforce and, hence, limit the ability to take advantage of the potential offered by digital professional freelancing (Kässi & Lehdonvirta, 2018).
+Thirdly, the global gig work is a winner-take-all process, so there are other regions and countries in Asia and South America with large supplies of surplus labor and extensive IT infrastructure are also competing for the available jobs (Anwar and Graham, 2021) and SSA has a low share of crowd work employment (Berg et al., 2018).

-These gaps have led to calls for better labor laws and protections for gig workers a situation major stakeholder, institutions of higher learning, and research bodies must focus on to help unearth practical solutions to help address this ever-growing economy - the gig economy in Africa.
-To ensure its sustainability of the gig economy, it is crucial to address the identified gaps and challenges.
-This can be done through a combination of government regulations, industry standards, and individual initiatives such as advocating for fair labor practices, promoting financial literacy, and expanding access to resources such as affordable healthcare and retirement options.
+These constraints have led to calls for better labor laws and protections for gig workers, a situation major stakeholders, institutions of higher learning, and research bodies must focus on to unearth practical solutions to address the evergrowing gig economy in Africa.
+This is achievable through a combination of government regulations, industry standards, and individual initiatives such as advocating for fair labor practices, promoting financial literacy, and expanding access to resources such as affordable healthcare and retirement options.
 Additionally, creating platforms for networking, skill development, and mentorship can empower informal workers to thrive in their chosen fields.